 - Alphabetical list.
 Certain fields, particularly those involving large group projects, employ other methods.
 For example, high-energy particle physics teams list authors alphabetically.

 - Multiple “first” authors.
 Additional “first” authors can be noted by an asterisk or other symbol accompanied by an explanatory note.
 This practice is common in interdisciplinary studies; however, as we shall explain further below, the first name listed on a paper will still enjoy more visibility than any other “first” author.

 - Multiple “last” authors.
 Similar to recognizing several first authors, multiple last authors can be recognized via typographical symbols and footnotes.
 This practice arose as some journals wanted to increase accountability by requiring senior lab members to review all data and interpretations produced in their labs.

 - Negotiated order.
 If you were thinking you could avoid politics by drowning yourself in research, you’re sorely mistaken.
 While there are clearer practices for designating first and last authors, there’s no overriding convention for the middle authors.
 The list can be decided by negotiation, so sharpen those persuasive argument skills!

-As you can see, choosing the author order can be quite complicated; therefore, we urge researchers to consider these factors early in the research process.
+As you can see, choosing the author order can be quite complicated; therefore, we urge researchers to consider these factors early in the research process and to confirm this order while editing your manuscript before submission to journals.
 Don’t wait until the manuscript is drafted before you decide on the author order.
 All the parties involved will need to agree on the author list before submission, and no one will want to delay submission because of a disagreement about who should be included on the author list and in what order.
 Additionally, we recommend periodically revisiting the named author issue to make sure that everyone is on the same page and that the list is updated to appropriately reflect changes in team composition or contributions to a work.